JennEYoon/geo-ml/rainforest/writeups/plans.md

  * Also download data from Planet Basemap Graphical User Interface
  * Also try Google Earch User Interface and API

-> Apply to Planet Labs after this step - 10 days focused work.
+> contact Planet Labs after this step - 10 days focused work.

 ### Experiment and Write-up 3: auto-labelling:
  * Try auto-labelling other time period images using trained models.